nimiq/developer-center/learn/protocol/glossary.md

 ### **Commitment**

 A commitment is a cryptographic primitive that enables a node to commit to a value without revealing it, resulting in less data to the endpoint.
 The value on which the node committed remains private, but its accuracy can be proven without revealing the value itself.
 The value is part of the proof, and nodes can verify that the value matches the commitment.
-In our consensus algortihm, we use commitments in three areas: commitments to specific parts of the blockchain, such as transactions in a block and accounts in the current state, state commitments as input to the zero-knowledge proofs in the light sync, and commitments to secret values in our multi-sig scheme.
+In our consensus algortihm, the blockchain uses commitments in three areas: commitments to specific parts of the blockchain, such as transactions in a block and accounts in the current state, state commitments as input to the zero-knowledge proofs in the light sync, and commitments to secret values in our multi-sig scheme.
 Ultimately, using commitments enables data compaction by using hashes and Merkle trees.
 For instance, it allows light clients to sync without downloading the entire blockchain while preserving the integrity of the blockchain.

 ### **Compressed signature**